-- a.
-If your project is conducted at a school, consent/permission has to be obtained from the following: - Department of Education (can only be obtained after ethical clearance has been granted) - ii.
-Head Master/Principal and Teacher - iii.
-Parent/guardian - iv.
-Learners - b.
-The following must be mentioned in the letter: - v.
-Project/trial/study title - vi.
-Name and contact details of the researcher - vii.
-Brief description of the project/trial/study - viii.
-The relevant department/ward and whether patients and/or files are involved - ix.
-Number of patients, records/files, samples involved - x.
-Duration of the study - xi.
-Whether the results of the project will be published and/or presented at a meeting/congress - c.
-If permission has not been received at the time of submission, please submit the letter of request. - 19.
-Principal Investigator's CV - 20.
-Supervisor's CV (only for student research) - 21.
-Sub/Co-investigator CV(s) - 22.
-Approval letter from a Biostatistician - a.
-Please note the following when the Department of Biostatistics, Faculty of Health Sciences (Prof G Joubert Tel. +27 51 401 3117, Ms. M Nel Tel. +27 51 401 3116, Mr. FC van Rooyen Tel. +27 51 401 3114, Mr M Mamba Tel +27 51 401 3115), CR de Wet Building, UFS will be assisting you with the protocol: - b.
+- e.
+If research is to be conducted in another province/country, the responsibility lies with the researcher to ascertain the appropriate permission required and inform the HSREC thereof. - 19.
+Principal Investigator's CV - a.
+This should be an abridged CV. - 20.
+Supervisor's CV (only for student research) - a.
+This should be an abridged CV. - 21.
+Sub/Co-investigator CV(s) - a.
+This should be an abridged CV. - 22.
+Approval letter from a Biostatistician - Please note the following when the Department of Biostatistics, Faculty of Health Sciences (Prof G Joubert Tel. +27 51 401 3117, Ms. M Nel Tel. +27 51 401 3116, Mr. FC van Rooyen Tel. +27 51 401 3114, Mr M Mamba Tel +27 51 401 3115, CR de Wet Building, UFS) will be assisting you with the protocol: - b.
 In cases where protocols are submitted for the first time, these should be handed in at the Department of Biostatistics one month prior to the submission date of the HSREC. - c.
 Protocols already verified by the Department of Biostatistics and which only need to be finally approved must be submitted to the Department of Biostatistics 2 weeks before the submission date of the HSREC. - d.
 Please note that, if the Department of Biostatistics, UFS is involved in analysing data, a letter of approval issued by the Department of Biostatistics must be uploaded here. - 23.
 Attended a Good Clinical Practice (GCP) Course - a.
 In the case of all intervention trials, such research protocols will be evaluated on merit and the risk will determine the need for the researcher to produce a current GCP certificate or attend a GCP course.
 The reviewers will evaluate the necessity for the researcher to attend a GCP course.
 The reviewers will make the appropriate recommendations to the HSREC.
 The final decision regarding the necessity to provide a GCP certificate of attendance of a GCP course will be taken at the HSREC meeting. - 24.
 Professional Registration - a.
 Researcher and/or supervisor's proof of current registration must be submitted (e.g. HPCSA, Nursing Council, etc.) - 25.
 NHREC Registration form - a.
 Applicable to contract research/clinical trials. - 26.
 SAHPRA application / approval letter - a.
 Applicable to contract research/clinical trials.